Bank of England's Carney hits back at guidance critics

 LONDON Bank of England Governor Mark Carney hit back on Tuesday at critics of forward guidance, his centrepiece policy, saying economic recovery would be at risk if the BoE had not spelt out how long it would keep interest rates at record lows.

-In a sometimes-tetchy session with MPs - which contrasted with the warm reception at his first appearance earlier this year - Carney also took aim at Britain's official statistics and expressed deep concern at reports Royal Bank of Scotland (RBS.L) had mistreated small businesses.
+In a sometimes-tetchy session with lawmakers - which contrasted with the warm reception at his first appearance earlier this year - Carney also took aim at Britain's official statistics and expressed deep concern at reports Royal Bank of Scotland had mistreated small businesses.

 Carney took over the BoE in July, and a month later the bank said it would not consider raising interest rates until unemployment fell to 7 percent.
 The bank said at the time that might take three years.